Beyond Crisis: After the Collapse of Institutional Hope in Greece, What?

 John Holloway is a professor of sociology at the Instituto de Ciencias Sociales y Humanidades in the Benemérita Universidad Autónoma de Puebla, Mexico.
 He has published widely on Marxist theory, on the Zapatista movement, and on the new forms of anticapitalist struggle.
 His book Change the World without Taking Power has been translated into eleven languages and has stirred an international debate.

-Panagiotis Doulos is a PhD candidate in sociology at the Instituto de Ciencias Sociales y Humanidades “Alfonso Vélez Pliego” of the Benemérita Universidad Autónoma de Puebla (BUAP) in Mexico.
+Panagiotis Doulos teaches in the Department of Social Anthropology in the Universidad Autónoma de Tlaxcala.
+He completed his PhD studies in sociology at the Instituto de Ciencias Sociales y Humanidades “Alfonso Vélez Pliego” of the Benemérita Universidad Autónoma de Puebla (BUAP) in Mexico.
 His research interests concern issues of violence, social movements, and critical theory.

 - New Products

 - Upcoming Releases